 This week I have a new recipe, new tea, and a new book to share!

-On January 12th, I shared my book review for Thyroid Healing by Anthony Williams and I also shared my story about how I’ve struggled with anxiety and autoimmune disease.
+On January 12th, I shared my book review for Thyroid Healing by Anthony William and I also shared my story about how I’ve struggled with anxiety and autoimmune disease.
 If you haven’t seen the original post and would like to read it, you can find it HERE.
 Today is February 23rd, and I’ve now been on the protocol since roughly January 7th.
 I promised to leave updates on my progress and this will be #1.

 What have I been doing?